parcelLab-archive/lightfaden/README.md

 * charge your customers and generate invoices
 * advertise additional features and sell them

+## Demo

+Check out the backend at https://app.lightfaden.io/

+The frontend plugin can be found at: https://github.com/parcelLab/lightfaden-plugin

 ## Setup

 This repo is the backend service of Lightfaden.
 For the frontend, which handles the integration with your software, see: https://github.com/parcelLab/lightfaden-plugin